fastlane-old/refresher/README.md

 `refresher` is being run on [Heroku](https://www.heroku.com/).
 All [fastlane](https://fastlane.tools) tools check for available updates on each app start.

 `refresher` also caches the latest version number for ~5 minutes.
-The only thing that is stored by `refresher` is a log of the current time.
+The only thing that is stored is a log of the current time.
 No user specific information is being stored.

 # License
 This project is licensed under the terms of the MIT license.
 See the LICENSE file.